- ORDER: Caprimulgiformes

 - The Chuck-will 's-widow hunts actively by flying low over the ground in search of insects.
 Occasionally, small birds and bats are included in its diet.

 - The oldest recorded Chuck-will's-widow was a male, and at least 14 years, 10 months old when he was shot in the Dominican Republic and Haiti in 1992.
-He had been banded in Florida in 1978.
+He was originally banded in Florida in 1978.